Rust-Commercial-Network/rcn/README.md

 #### Composition and Selection

 Seats on the RCN Steering Committee are only available to employees of companies and organizations that are Rust Foundation members.
 Voting on the RCN Steering Committee members will be done by RCN members in good standing.
 A member in good standing has attended at least 2 RCN meetings and is officially listed on the RCN GitHub Repo as a RCN member.
-There should be no less than five and no more than seven RCN SC members.
 For a listing of Rust Foundation Members visit https://rustfoundation.org/members/.

 #### The RCN Steering Committee consists of:

-* No more than seven and no less than five representatives from Platinum, Gold, Silver, and Associate Rust Foundation members.There cannot be two Steering Committee Members from one company.
+* No more than seven and no less than five representatives from Platinum, Gold, Silver, and Associate Rust Foundation members.
+There cannot be two Steering Committee Members from one company.
 * The Rust Foundation will have a seat on the Steering Committee in an advisory capacity.
 * The Rust Project will have a seat on the Steering Committee in an advisory capacity.